coderarjob/signal.echo/README.md

 personal need for a demo board to test my new oscilloscope.
 I plan to create a complete PCB along with firmware in this repo.

+**Caution**: The master branch contains changes for the upcoming version and may not always be stable.
+Use one of the released versions if you intend to manufacture.
+See Releases.

 ### Screenshots

 ##### 1. Serial RS232 (TTL Level) decoding test